fatso83/convert-slash-exec/README.md

 ## In the wild
 [`razor-cli`](https://github.com/fatso83/razor-cli-node) is a cross-platform NPM module that can compile Razor templates.
-In [its package.json](https://github.com/fatso83/razor-cli-node/blob/8f30ca04a1c595e5cf4c2d80849e1c9cdf6ec3a3/package.json#L11) you can see that it invoket `./nuget` to download its .NET dependencies.
+In [its package.json](https://github.com/fatso83/razor-cli-node/blob/8f30ca04a1c595e5cf4c2d80849e1c9cdf6ec3a3/package.json#L11) you can see that it invokes `./nuget` to download the .NET assemblies.
 That command will invoke a `./nuget` shell script on Mac and Linux while on Windows it will run the `nuget.exe` command.